Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Preliminaries

-for $f \in L^1_{\loc}(\Omega,\bb M_k).$ To see this, for $R<R_0$ note that the above estimates implies that
+for $f \in \LL^1_{\loc}(\Omega,\bb M_k).$ To see this, for $R<R_0$ note that the above estimates implies that

+using \eqref{eq:w_energy_estimate} for $w$ and \eqref{eq:v_uniform_estimate} for $v$.
 If $R>R_0$ similar estimates hold by a patching argument, from which the pointwise estimate (\ref{eq:pointwise_maximal}) follows.
-Now taking $L^{p/2}$ norms on both sides, we can use the Hardy-Littlewood maximal inequality and the Fefferman-Stein inequality in this setting (see for instance \cite{article:DRS10,article:DongKim18} for more general statements) to deduce the estimate
+Now given $p \geq 2$, taking $\LL^{p/2}$ norms on both sides, we can use the Hardy-Littlewood maximal inequality and the Fefferman-Stein inequality in this setting (see \emph{e.g.}\,\cite{article:DRS10,article:DongKim18}) to deduce the estimate